-Marco Bass Guitars endorsed bass player specializing in rock, funk, metal, blues, and anything between.
+Endorsed by Marco Bass Guitars, Gallien Krueger Amps, and La Bella Strings, specializing in rock, funk, hip hop, blues, and anything between.
 Easy to work with in the studio, incredibly fast learner, and love nothing more than laying down the low end to help complete your vision!
-Also glad to play a producer role, as a second opinion can be super valuable in the pre-production stage (and don't charge for pre-production/ structure help if I'm playing bass on the album).

-I have quite a bit of studio work and ton of live shows under my belt.
-I'm generally full-timing it in at least a few Seattle bands, but I will always make time to lay down the low end on your album or fill in for some gigs.
+I've been playing bass for 17 years, with tons of studio work, shows, touring and gigs under my belt.
+I'm currently full timing it in Bootleg Sunshine, Moon Darling, Devils Hunt Me Down, Patrick Galactic, and Holy Funk, but I will always make time to lay down the low end on your album or fill in for some gigs!
 It may sound cheesy but I'm truly not happy until you are happy with the tunes.
 Hit me up!

 3 ReviewsEndorse Ian Sides

 Ian was great.
 He listens carefully and delivers exactly what's needed.